Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

 where $|\overline k_\mathrm{x}(n)|$ is the absolute value of the time averaged $k_\mathrm{x}$-value along a semiclassical orbit at the Fermi surface for a certain band filling $n$ (compare\cite{Azbel1987,Ashcroft1976}).
-So in case of only closed electron orbits $|\overline{k}_\mathrm{x}| = 0$ and in case of exclusively closed hole orbits at the Fermi level it is given by $|\overline{k}_\mathrm{x}| = \pi$, whereas for open orbits $|\overline{k}_\mathrm{x}(n)|$ is bounded by the minimal and maximal absolute $k_\mathrm{x}$-value of the open orbit. \cref{eq:Hall_Boltzmann_theory} not only explains the linear contributions for closed electron and hole orbits perfectly, but also the suppression of the Hall signal for fillings with the chemical potential placed in an energy region of open orbits.
+So in case of only closed electron orbits $|\overline{k}_\mathrm{x}| = 0$ and in case of exclusively closed hole orbits at the Fermi level $|\overline{k}_\mathrm{x}| = \pi$, whereas for open orbits, $|\overline{k}_\mathrm{x}(n)|$ is bounded by the minimal and maximal absolute $k_\mathrm{x}$-value of the open orbit.
+Thus, opposed to the standard textbook derivations, \cref{eq:Hall_Boltzmann_theory} is not limited to the linear contributions of closed electron or hole orbits to the transversal conductivity.\cite{Ashcroft1976} It describes the complete filling range, even the suppression of the Hall signal for open orbits and the switching from electron to hole-like behavior at half filling.

 For a similar study about open and closed orbits in the Hofstadter model where the anisotropy is due to a diatomic basis see\cite{Gobel2020}.